temperlang/temperlang-blog/posts/tangle-of-strings.md

 Now let's do the same with Temper and take a look at the translations.
 Below, the first tab shows the Temper code.
 It looks like widely used programming languages.
 The subsequent tabs show how the Temper translates into various languages we looked at above.
-(I cleaned up the translations a bit; I need to do more work on unnecessary temporary elimination)

 ===+ "Temper (with inferred types)"